-The A50 is the top level Ascent Trainer in Matrix's new residential lineup, offering up to a 54% incline and three console choices.
-With groundbreaking technology and ergonomic design, it offers a gym quality workout right in your own home.
+The A50 is the top level Ascent Trainer in Matrix's new residential lineup, offering up to a 54% incline, power adjustable stride up to 24 inches, and three console options to choose from.
+With groundbreaking technology, rock-solid construction and ergonomic design, it offers a gym quality workout right in your own home.

 Let's take a closer look at the specs...

 The experts have long awaited Matrix's foray into the home market, and the reviews so far have been very positive.
-This is Johnson Health & Fitness' high-end brand (Horizon is their entry level, Vision is their mid level) and was previously only found in health clubs, hotels and spas.
+This is Johnson Health & Fitness' high-end brand (Horizon is their entry level, Vision is their mid level) and was previously only found in health clubs, hotels and spas across the world.

 Matrix now competes with other brands that have successfully transitioned into the residential arena, including Life Fitness and Precor.